8 Signs of a Good Doctor – They Always Have Patience!

 6) They love people, as much as their work.
 They don’t consider people in their way, they know people ARE their way.
 I smile when I see pictures of a doctor’s family, or paintings, toys and thank you cards around.
 It’s hard enough asking for help from a GP, let alone sitting in a room that feels like freezing jail cell.
 Someone who cares about their patients makes an effort to create comfort, whether that’s through providing cushy chairs, or hiring reception staff who remember your name.

-Tip: If a doctor’s office feels warm and homely, you’ve struck gold.
+Tip: If a doctor’s office feels homely, you’ve struck gold.
 Not only does it mean they’ve probably been in business a while (something you could check), they get that helping people feel better starts from the moment you walk in.
 We leave energy wherever we go.
-A doctor who treats clients well will have a different-feeling room to someone who scares people into submission (see 5.).
+A doctor who treats clients well will have a different-feeling space to someone who scares people into submission (see 5.).

 Conclusion

--be sceptical of GPs who rush you in and out, and
+-avoid GPs who rush you in and out, and

 The number 3 (or third chakra/ Solar Plexus) is about the wise use of willpower, ego and discipline to change the world.
 It looks like a pair of lips in profile, because it’s about having the guts to say what’s right.
 In balance, 3 energy brings light and joy to the darkest of situations.
 Out of balance, it criticises and controls, shutting down other people’s opinions.
 Can you see how this relates to the medical profession?